ACT NO. 59 OF 1962

 (b) any other person having any knowledge with respect to the financial circumstances of the injured person during that period, to furnish in accordance with the notice any information in his possession relating to those earnings or circumstances, and to produce to any person specified in the notice any wage books, records or other documents in his possession containing entries with respect to those earnings.

-(a) fails to comply with the requirements of any such notice, or
+(a) falls to comply with the requirements of any such notice, or

-(b) in purported compliance with any such notice, knowingly or recklessly make any untrue statement or untrue representation, or produce any document which is false in a material particular or calculated to deceive, he shall be punishable with fine which may extend to five hundred rupees.
+(b) in purported compliance with any such notice, knowingly or recklessly makes any untrue statement or untrue representation, or produces any document which is false in a material particular or calculated to deceive, he shall be punishable with fine which may extend to five hundred rupees.